“Belcourt, in a cutting, contemporary idiom, has made himself the urgent fresh voice of his generation…”

 His fourth book, A Minor Chorus, published by Hamish Hamilton (CAN), W.W.
 Norton (US), and University of Queensland Press (AUS/NZ), was a national bestseller.
 It won the Ethel Wilson Fiction Prize.
 It was also long listed for the Scotiabank Giller Prize and was a finalist for the Amazon First Novel Award.

-His fifth book, Coexistence: Stories, will be published in May 2025 by Hamish Hamilton (CAN) and W.W.
+His fifth book, Coexistence: Stories, was published in May 2024 by Hamish Hamilton (CAN) and W.W.
 Norton (US).
+It received a starred review from PW and was a national bestseller.

 His creative writing is represented by Cody Caetano at CookeMcDermid (ccaetano [at] cookemcdermid.com).